jssumme1/rorteazy/README.md

 		image_dir - directory in which the i2d.fits files are stored file - pattern of filenames of the images (replace the filter with *)
-		field - field name to put in image and catalog files
+		field - field name to put in image and catalog files reproject - whether or not to reproject images (default True) i2d - whether or not input images are i2d.fits files (default True)

 		Returns: Nothing, but prints field, image_dir, new file pattern, and zeropoints